-Section 623(a)(5), which applies to an account placed for collection, charged to profit or loss, "or subjected to any similar action," would apply, for example, where a vehicle has been "repossessed" or "voluntarily repossessed."
+Section 623(a)(5), which applies to an account placed for collection, charged to profit or loss, "or subjected to any similar action," would apply, for example, where a vehicle has been "repossessed" or "voluntarily repossessed."303

 Section 623(a)(5)(B) provides a "rule of construction" for the "commencement of delinquency" that applies in certain circumstances to credit account information on delinquent accounts supplied by a furnisher, provided that the consumer has not disputed the information.
-In such cases, the furnisher complies (1) if the creditor to which the account was owed at the time when the commencement of the delinquency occurred previously reported a date of delinquency ("DoD") to a CRA, and the furnisher reports that date to the CRA as the DoD, (2) if the previous creditor did not report the DoD to a CRA, and the furnisher follows reasonable procedures to obtain the DoD from the creditor or other reliable source and reports that date to the CRA as the DoD, a CRA and the furnisher follows reasonable procedures to ensure the DoD it reports to the CRA precedes the date on which the account is placed for collection, charged to profit or loss, or subjected to any similar action.
+In such cases, the furnisher complies (1) if the creditor to which the account was owed at the time when the commencement of the delinquency occurred previously reported a date of delinquency ("DoD") to a CRA, and the furnisher reports that date to the CRA as the DoD, (2) if the previous creditor did not report the DoD to a CRA, and the furnisher follows reasonable procedures to obtain the DoD from the creditor or other reliable source and reports that date to the CRA as the DoD; or (3) if the previous creditor did not report the DoD to a CRA and the DoD cannot be reasonably obtained, and the furnisher follows reasonable procedures to ensure the DoD it reports to the CRA precedes the date on which the account is placed for collection, charged to profit or loss, or subjected to any similar action.